 A group of “natural mutants” may shed new light on the molecular basis of adaptation in all vertebrates, according to new work that sequenced the genomes and transcriptomes of five species of African cichlids.

 A research team led by scientists at the Broad Institute of MIT and Harvard uncovered a variety of features in the cichlid genomes that enabled the fish to thrive in new habitats and ecological niches within the Great Lakes of East Africa.
-Their study, done in collaboration with scientists at Eawag (the Swiss Federal Institute for Aquatic Sciences), the Georgia Institute of Technology, and more than 70 scientists from the international cichlid research community, appears in the Sept.
+Their study, done in collaboration with scientists at Eawag (the Swiss Federal Institute for Aquatic Science and Technology), the Georgia Institute of Technology, and more than 70 scientists from the international cichlid research community, appears in the Sept.
 3 advance online edition of Nature.

 “Our study reveals a spectrum of methods that nature uses to allow organisms to adapt to different environments,” said co-senior author Kerstin Lindblad-Toh, scientific director of vertebrate genome biology at the Broad Institute, professor in comparative genomics at Uppsala University, and the co-director of Science for Life Laboratory, Sweden.
 “These mechanisms are likely also at work in humans and other vertebrates, and by focusing on the remarkably diverse cichlid fishes, we were able to study this process on a broad scale for the first time.”